 When identifying your golden set, consider these key criteria:

-The golden set is more than just a collection of tools—it’s the backbone of your observability strategy.
+The golden set is more than just a collection of tools — it’s the backbone of your observability strategy.
 By focusing on consolidated, business-aligned, and unified solutions, you can simplify operations, reduce complexity, and ensure your observability practice delivers measurable value across the organization.

 If you’re considering leveling up your observability practice, tools rationalization is a powerful way to drive efficiency, reduce costs, and align your strategy with business goals.
-While rationalization often starts as an exercise to eliminate or reduce spending, it’s equally important to recognize that some of those savings will likely need to be reinvested.
+While rationalization often starts as an exercise to eliminate or reduce spending, it’s equally important to recognize that some of those savings will need to be reinvested.

 Optimizing your toolset and creating a leading observability practice requires strategic reinvestment to ensure your golden tools deliver the maximum value.
 For more insights into building a leading observability practice, check out these related blogs:

-Let’s keep the conversation going—streamline your tools, align your strategy, and take your observability practice to the next level!
+Let’s keep the conversation going — streamline your tools, align your strategy, and take your observability practice to the next level!